Tetralogy of Fallot, Pediatric

 Tell all of your child's health care providers (including dentists) about your child's condition.

-Consider having your child wear a medical alert bracelet or necklace.
+Have your child wear a medical alert bracelet or necklace.
 This tells anyone caring for your child in an emergency that your child has a heart condition.

 Limit certain types of activities if told by your child's health care provider.